Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 In steps 3 and 4 we estimate skill for players and uncertainty for matchups based on the previous ranking $\preceq_{t'_{k-1}}$

-For skill $w$ we can reuse the definition from the weighted borda count.
+For skill $w$ we can reuse the definition from the weighted Borda count.

 $$w_{v} = \frac{idx_{\preceq_{t'_{k-1}}}(v)}{n}$$